 In terms of security and privacy, services like Beekeper and Staffbase doesn’t compare with Threema Work.
 They are based on a centralized architecture and do not employ end-to-end encryption, which means that the service provider can, in theory, access any content at any time.

 Messengers for private users lack the tools for administration and user management that business solutions provide.
-That’s why chat apps like WhatsApp, Signal and Telegram are not part of this comparison.
+That’s why chat apps like WhatsApp, Signal, and Telegram are stacked up against one another in a separate comparison:

 Distribution and Pre-Configuration